 You really can’t go wrong in choosing an outdoor activity in Central Oregon.
 For an easy one mile loop, check out Sparks Lake, 25 miles west of Bend.
 For a longer hike, try the Deschutes River Trail, that connects downtown to Benham Falls & Dillon Falls.
 For the more adventurous, go white water rafting on the Deschutes.
 The Inn of the Seventh Mountain operates 2-hour trips that leave five times a day ($42).
 They also have a kayak tour along the Upper Deschutes river, pulling out just above Dillon Falls ($35).

 5) Brewery Hopping

-Depending on how much fun you had brewery hopping, and if you’re not “outdoorsy-ed out”, check out the Starlight Canoe and Kayak tours ($65) on High Cascade lake.
-If you’re less-inclined to be checking out real nightlife from a canoe, head downtown to a few new wine bars or Bend Distillery (850 NW Brooks Street; 541-318-0200).
+Depending on how much fun you had brewery hopping, and if you’re not “outdoorsy-ed out”, go for an evening wander around the Old Mill District – along the Deschutes River, Les Schwab Ampitheater, and Riverbend Park.
+If you’re less-inclined to be checking out real nightlife outdoors, head downtown to a few new wine bars or Bend Distillery (850 NW Brooks Street; 541-318-0200).